-- (a) Air Valves are required at every high point and at significant grade changes to allow for the escape of air due to filling or pumping, allow air into the system when draining, eliminate vacuums and mitigate transients. - (b) Air Valves shall be limited to 100 mm (4") on feedermains up to 1200 mm in diameter. - (c) Air Valves shall include 600 mm access openings; - (d) Maintain 500 mm space between top of air valves and chamber ceilings. - (e) Air Valve manholes shall be 1-S manholes with an 1800 mm diameter barrel. - (f) Consideration may be given to air vent pipes at critical air valve locations; - (g) Air valve outlets must consider appropriate pipe re-inforcement as per the applicable AWWA design manual. - (h) For design and sizing of air valves, refer to AWWA M51; - (i) Considerations should be made to protect chambers from flooding due to groundwater and surface water - (j) Maintenance vehicle accessibility, including potential all weather access roads, must be incorporated into air valve manhole design. - (k) All ladder materials to either hot dipped galvanized steel or 304 stainless steel - (I) See Drawings 6 -8
+- (a) Combination Air Valves are required at every high point and at significant grade changes to allow for: - i. the escape of air due to filling or pumping, - ii. allow air into the system when draining, - iii. eliminate vacuums and - iv. mitigate transients. - (b) Air Valves shall be limited to 100 mm (4") on feedermains up to 1200 mm in diameter. - (c) Air Valves shall include 600 mm access openings; - (d) Maintain 500 mm space between top of air valves and chamber ceilings. - (e) Air Valve manholes shall be 1-S manholes with an 1800 mm diameter barrel. - (f) Consideration may be given to air vent pipes at critical air valve locations; - (g) Air valve outlets must consider appropriate pipe re-inforcement as per the applicable AWWA design manual. - (h) For design and sizing of air valves, refer to AWWA M51.
+Sizing must be based on drain valve flow rates, as well as realistic flow rates under a catastrophic failure condition appropriate for the pipe material; - (i) Considerations shall be made to protect chambers from flooding due to groundwater and surface water - (j) Maintenance vehicle accessibility, including potential all weather access roads, must be incorporated into air valve manhole design. - (k) All ladder materials to be either hot dipped galvanized steel, 304 stainless steel, or polyethylene encased aluminum/steel. - (I) All manhole or chamber penetrations shall be sealed with Link-Seals or an equivalent product acceptable to The Engineer. - (m) Bolted flanges shall never be buried in concrete or grout unless otherwise approved by the Engineer. - (n) Concrete shall be CSA Type HS with Fly Ash or Silica Fume for Sulphate and Chloride resistance. - (o) See Drawings 6 -8